PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

 4. **Text box**: type text on the file.
 5. **Lines**: draw lines, arrows and other shapes on the file.
 6. **Select text**: format text or add comments for specific text.
+7. **Content library**: create a bank of reusable comments for common feedback.

 ![decorative](images/assignment-marking-annotation-menu.png)